russell-n/thetuna/tuna/documentation/user/case_studies/random_restarts/random_restarts_full_table.rst

    grep "Quality.*Output:[[:space:]]*7[[:digit:]]" tuna_re.log  | wc -l

 Gave an output of 1,000.
 I had to use the sub-string "Quality Checks" instead of "Stop Condition" because for some reason the message only got printed when the ideal solution was found.
-I think I didn't set a delta so the cases where it timed-out before it reached 72.7 didin't create this message.
+I think I didn't set a delta so the cases where it timed-out before it reached 72.7 didn't create this message (but I have to look into this).

 How well did it typically do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~